Grossed Out By Period Sex? Here’s 7 Easy Steps To Get Over It

 When you’re ready to take things to the bedroom, it pays to be prepared.
 Period sex will mean a bit of extra mess, but it’s super simple to handle.
 The heavier your period, the more layers you’ll want to put down.
 Then it’s a matter of set and forget.

-Keep some tissues or an extra towel handy for a quick wipe down as well.
+Keep an extra towel handy for a quick wipe down too.
 Or head straight to the shower afterwards as a nice way to unwind and clean up together.

 #6: Going Steady